-- One introductory course: either GLG 101 or 102. - Major core courses: GLG 202, 301, and two course selected from 302, 321, or 332 - Professional skills classes: GLG 357 and either 317 or 324 - 4 additional hours of Geology at the 200 level or above - A 4 hour research project to be completed no later than the fall semester of the senior year.
+- One introductory course: either GLG 101 (geology track) or 102 (environmental track). - Major core courses: GLG 202, 301, and two courses selected from 215, 302, 321, or 332 - Professional skills classes: GLG 357 and either 317 or 324 - 4 additional hours of Geology at the 200 level or above - A 4 hour research project to be completed no later than the fall semester of the senior year.
 Honors students are required to have two semesters of research (see below) - Students may elect either a traditional geology track or an environmental track by selecting various courses in the above listed requirements and appropriate supportive course work.
 Suggested courses schemes are available on the department webpage. - 24 hours of supportive science courses - MATH 115 and either MATH 201 or a statistics class 2.
 CHEM 121/123 - 12 additional hours in courses in Biology, Chemistry, or Physics (Excluding CHEM 105 and PHYS 103); students in a traditional track should emphasize physics and chemistry, while those in an environmental track should emphasize biology and chemistry